 Mr. Thomas Grey

-31st July 2022
+31st July 2024

-The admission requirement is an honours degree in Civil Engineering or Architecture.
+Applicants must have an Honours degree in Civil Engineering or Architecture.
 Other suitably qualified construction professionals may also be admitted.

 Click here for a full list of postgraduate fees